 See Behavior and Consequences Chart in Section 300.9 Behavior and Consequence Chart Code of Conduct

 300.12 —Prohibition of Weapons

-Violations include any weapon as defined by Florida Statute Chapter 790 , the possession, sale, distribution, display, transfer or use of any firearm or explosive device, whether operable or inoperable, loaded or unloaded.
+Violations include any firearm, explosive device, or other weapons as defined by Chapter 790, Florida Statutes the possession, sale, distribution, display, transfer or use of any firearm, explosive device, or other weapons, whether operable or inoperable, loaded or unloaded.
 Examples include, but are not limited to, the following: guns, BB pistols, firecrackers, bullets, facsimile guns, smoke bombs or shock devices.
 Violations also include the possession of any object or material deliberately used to damage property, intended for use or that may be used to inflict harm or intimidate any person.
 This includes the possession of a knife of any size or length, a box cutter or any other sharp object, mace, pepper spray or any aerosol chemical propellant.

 300.13 — Prohibition of Drugs

 No student, while on school property or school transportation, or in attendance at a school-sponsored function, shall possess, use, store, sell,